 Is THC Toxic for Dogs?

 Although the funky, psychoactive effects of cannabis can be enjoyable and desirable for humans, animals don’t have the same response to the herb.
-THC in cannabis can be toxic to dogs and can cause a wide range of disconcerting symptoms for your best friend.
+THC in cannabis can be toxic to dogs and can cause a wide range of disconcerting symptoms for your furry Best Friend.

 Effects Of Marijuana on Dogs